 Trial counsel for the State of Georgia in State of Georgia v.
 John Ashcroft, 539 U.S. 461 (2003), tried before a panel of federal judges in the District of Columbia and successfully appealed to the United States Supreme Court.

 Lead counsel in the successful defense of Georgia-Pacific Corporation in Pickle Logging, Inc. v.
 Georgia-Pacific Corporation, 276 Ga.
 App.
 398 (2005), a multi-million dollar breach of contract action involving timber and logging operations in southwest Georgia.

-In 2016, Successfully defended a local police agency in a federal court trial involving allegation of excessive force.
+In 2016, successfully defended a local police agency in a federal court trial involving allegations of excessive force.
 Despite the subject incident having been captured on video, was able to show the jury that the force used was not excessive.

 Magna cum laude; Phi Beta Kappa; Pi Sigma Alpha National Political Science Honor Society; Who’s Who Among Students in American Universities and Colleges; Political Science Departmental Honors

 Emory University School of Law

 Director-in-Chief, Emory Moot Court Society; Winning Team and named Runner-up Oralist, Jerome Prince Invitational Moot Court Evidence Competition, New York, New York; National Order of Barristers; Recipient, 1987 James C. Pratt Memorial Award; Recipient, 1987 D. Robert Owen Award; President, Black Law Students Association; Who’s Who Among Students in American Law Schools; Who’s Who Among Students in American Universities and Colleges; Dean’s Student Advisory Group